Goran Bregović: Controversy

-Bregović has frequently been accused of plagiarizing other performers' works as well as republishing his own previously released material as new.
+Bregović has frequently been accused of plagiarizing other performers' works, as well as republishing his own previously released material as new.

 Enrico Macias plagiarism lawsuit

 In the mid-2000s, French singer-songwriter Enrico Macias reportedly sued Bregović over Bregović's song "In the Deathcar" off the Arizona Dream soundtrack album, claiming it plagiarized Macias' song "Solenzara".
 Media outlets in the Balkans reported in 2015 that the French court ruled in Macias' favour, ordering Bregović to pay Macias €1 million in damages.

 In response, via a press release distributed to media outlets throughout the Balkans, Bregović's representative Svetlana Strunić claimed that there never was a plagiarism court process against Bregović in France.

+Cancellations and entry bans

-2015 denial of entry into Poland
+2015 cancelled concert in Poland

-In March 2015, Bregović performed in a concert in Crimea, which was annexed by Russia the previous year.
+In March 2015, Bregović performed a concert in Crimea after it was annexed by Russia in the previous year.
 The following month, the Life Festival in Oświęcim, Poland canceled an appearance by Bregović, saying that his statements were "contrary to the values cherished by the Life Festival founders."